rpc-scandinavia/RpcLinuxDotNet/README.md

 # RPC Linux .NET

-This project is my attempt trying to create a small Linux system that is able to execute the .NET runtime and non graphical .NET programs.
+This project is my attempt to create a small Linux system that is able to execute the .NET runtime and non graphical .NET programs.

 Currently the build includes: